-Acromegaly is a rare disorder caused by a noncancerous tumor on the pituitary gland, which is located just below the brain.
+Acromegaly is a rare, serious chronic disorder typically caused by a noncancerous tumor on the pituitary gland, which is located just below the brain.
 The pituitary gland controls many body functions, including growth, metabolism and reproductive function.

-In acromegaly, a tumor that grows on the pituitary gland produces too much GH, which can prompt the liver to overproduce IGF-1.
+In acromegaly, a tumor that grows on the pituitary gland produces too much growth hormone (GH), which can prompt the liver to overproduce IGF-1.
 Too much GH or IGF-1 in the bloodstream signals the body to grow, and can result in a wide range of signs and symptoms.

 People living with acromegaly can experience the following signs and symptoms: